 First, that means ensuring that meta robots directives are correctly contained in the <head> section of your pages.
 You do not need to check this manually, as Sitebulb will automatically flag this issue and affected pages with the following Indexability Hint:

 Sitebulb will also flag wider issues affecting the <head> sections of your pages, as a broken head will mean that your meta robots directives may not be picked up correctly.
-The relevant indexability Hints include:
+The relevant Indexability Hints include:

 Your robots.txt file is essential in controlling what areas of your websites are accessible to search engines and other crawlers, like LLMs.

 By default, Sitebulb reports on the content of your robots.txt file as part of your Indexability report.
-Use it to check that relevant search engine user agents are not disallowed from crawling the site, and that essential content, scripts, and stylesheets are accessible and not disallowed.
+Use it to check that relevant search engine user agents are not disallowed from crawling the site, and that essential content, scripts, and stylesheets are not disallowed.

 By default, Sitebulb will respect all robots directives, unless otherwise specified in your Robots Directives Audit Settings.